 Serve this soup with a toasted baguette round with melted cheese or a grilled cheese sandwich.

 - 3 tbsp olive oil or butter

 - 3 tsp salt

 - Preheat a soup pot, then add the butter or the olive oil.

-- Add in the tomatoes, basil, garlic, and sugar.
-Give them a quick stir, cover, reduce the flame to medium to allow them to caramelize.
-It should take from three to five miutes.
+- Add the tomatoes, basil, garlic, and sugar.
+Give them a quick stir, cover, and reduce the flame to medium to allow them to caramelize.
+It should take from three to five minutes.

-- Uncover then add the liquid and season with salt and pepper.
-Allow to simmer for 20 minutes.
+- Uncover, add the liquid, season with salt and pepper, and simmer for 20 minutes.

 - After 20 minutes, blend the soup smooth.